ElvisWang2010/WROFE-2025/README.md

 The left and right ROIs are each placed on the edge of their respective sides.
 They are essential for the detecton of differences in wall size to do PD steering and detect turn segments.
 The orange ROI is a thin rectangular box, centered near the bottom of the frame.
 It is is used to detect the orange line on the ground, detecting turn areas for lap counting only.

-In order to begin camera detection, we must define our ROIs, initialize the camera, and define the HSV range for orange:
+In order to begin camera detection, we must define our ROIs, initialize the camera, and define the HSV ranges for orange:

 ```
 picam2 = Picamera2()